-The battery was commanded at the Battle of Gettysburg by Captain Nelson Ames.
+Captain Nelson Ames commanded the battery at the Battle of Gettysburg.
 It brought 132 men to the field serving six 12-pounder Napoleons, and lost seven wounded.
 Battery G was part of the Artillery Reserve – 4th Volunteer Brigade.

 From the front of the monument: